kdv24/Post_It/README.md

 3. Open web browser and navigate to localhost:8000.

 # Copyright (c) 2015 (Evan Butler & Kelly de Vries)

+# Known bugs/future modifications

+1. The user needs to be on the home page to comment on a link
+2. The comments don't yet display below each thread

 # The MIT License (MIT)